lanyanxiang/habits-cli/docs/README.md

 > Author: Jimmy Lan

 ## Pinned
-* Habits CLI `v0.1-alpha` release testing has been concluded by 22:00 on September 6th, 2021.
+* Habits CLI `v0.2-alpha` release testing is currently in progress and will be concluded by 22:00 on October 4th, 2021 ( EDT).
-* We have released the next steps in [Habits CLI Release Plan v0.2](release-plans/v0.2.md).
 * If you encounter an issue during testing, please [open an issue](https://github.com/lanyanxiang/habits-cli/issues).
 If you wish to stay anonymous, please contact Jimmy ([@lanyanxiang](https://github.com/lanyanxiang)).
 We will create the tickets for you as a result.
 Have fun testing!

 ---